jelic98/cv/index.md

 BSc in Computer Science
 `GPA 9.9/10.0`

-Award: The best student of the year
+Awards: 3x The best student of the semester
-`2017/18`

 [raf.edu.rs](https://raf.edu.rs)